amargon/city-of-doors/extras/languages/_export/readme.md

 1. Die Vecna Die!
 [Adventure]
 1. The Eternal Boundary [Adventure]
 1. Expedition to the Demonweb Pits [Adventure]
-1. Finder's Bane [Novel]
+1. Finder’s Bane [Novel]
 1. Fires of Dis [Adventure]
 1. Faces of Evil: The Fiends
-1. The Factol's Manifesto
+1. The Factol’s Manifesto
 1. Faction War [Adventure]
 1. A Guide to the Astral Plane
 1. A Guide to the Ethereal Plane